Theory for Lattice Relaxation in Marginal Twist Moir\'es

-When the moir\'e scale is much larger than the atomic scale, we can treat the layers as continuous membranes and model the acoustic degrees of freedom with continuum elasticity \cite{nam_lattice_2017}.
-We further assume that out-of-plane motion is quenched by encapsulation.
-In this case, the ground state static configuration at zero temperature is obtained by minimizing the energy $F[\bm \phi] = F_\text{elas}[\bm \phi] + F_\text{adh}[\bm \phi]$ imposing moir\'e periodic boundary conditions.
-The first term gives the elastic energy from heterostrain and the second term gives the adhesion energy from the interlayer vdW interaction:
+When the moir\'e scale much exceeds the atomic scale, we can treat the layers as continuous membranes and model the acoustic degrees of freedom with continuum elasticity \cite{nam_lattice_2017}.
+In this case, the static equilibrium moir\'e configuration $\bm \phi_0(\bm r)$ at zero temperature is obtained by minimizing the energy $F[\bm \phi] = F_\text{elas}[\bm \phi] + F_\text{adh}[\bm \phi]$ imposing moir\'e periodic boundary conditions.
+The first term gives the elastic energy cost associated with deforming two isolated layers and the second term gives the adhesion energy from the interlayer vdW interaction:

-where $\mu, \lambda$ are monolayer Lam\'e constants, $V(\bm \phi)$ is the stacking-fault energy or adhesion potential, and summation is implied.
-This results in a 2D version of the Frenkel–Kontorova model.
+where $\mu, \lambda$ are monolayer Lam\'e constants, $V(\bm \phi)$ is the stacking-fault energy \cite{carr_relaxation_2018} or adhesion potential, and summation is implied.
+Here we have assumed that quadratic out-of-plane contributions to the strain tensor, defined relative to isolated layers, is negligible compared to the linear in-plane part.
+In this case, the layer center-of-mass [$(\bm u_1 + \bm u_2)/2$] and relative ($\bm u_1 - \bm u_2$) motion are decoupled.
+The latter gives Eq.\ \eqref{eq:Felas} up to constants and boundary terms \footnote{For a twist moir\'e, the rigid displacement gradient is antisymmetric: $M_{ij} = -M_{ji}$ and $\phi_{ij} = (\partial_i \phi_j + \partial_j \phi_i)/2 = u_{ij}$}, see Supplemental Material (SM) \footnote{See Supplemental Material at [insert link] for more details on the methodology employed to solve the equations of motion from continuum elasticity, which includes Refs.\ \cite{mesple_giant_2023,pulay_improved_1982,jiang_parametrization_2015}.}.
+Note also that this theory only describes acoustic displacements which are dominant in the regime we consider.
+Corrections from internal relaxation in the monolayer cell (optical displacements) are of order $a^2/L$ \cite{de_beule_elastic_2025}.

 For twist moir\'es in particular, the theory is characterized by a coupling constant $\eta = (L^2/a^2) V_1 / \mu \approx c_1/\theta^2$ with $c_1 = V_1/\mu$.
-Here $V_1$ is the dominant Fourier component of the stacking-fault energy, which sets the energy barrier between favorable and unfavorable stackings.
+Here $V_1$ is the dominant Fourier component of the adhesion potential, which sets the energy barrier between favorable and unfavorable stackings.
 One then identifies two regimes: a weak coupling ``large angle'' regime $|\eta| \ll 1$ and a strong coupling ``small angle'' regime $|\eta| \gg 1$.
 For weak coupling, we have shown in a recent Letter \cite{ezzi_analytical_2024} that the displacement field for twist moir\'es with $D_6$ or $D_3$ symmetry in lowest order is